 - As part of your company set up.

-- When you are filing the annual Confirmation Statement.
+- When you’re filing the annual Confirmation Statement.

-From this list, you will need to choose the correct option for the PSC in your company.
+From this list, you’ll need to choose the correct option for the PSC in your company.

-As with the director service address (UK), you must submit a service address for each PSC.
+As with the director service address (UK), you must submit an official address for each PSC.
 Companies House will also need the residential addresses for each PSC.
 However, only the service address for director and PSC will show on the public record.

 Director’s service address -personal statutory mail

-The service address for director is the official address for company mail.
-This is where government agencies, such as Companies House, HMRC, and other government bodies, will send official mail and correspondence.
+The service address for director is the official address for the company.
+Indeed, this is the official Companies House mailing address, along with the registered office.
+What’s more, the address of director is where other government agencies, such as HMRC, ICO (Information Commissioner’s Office), ONS (Office for National Statistics) and other government bodies will send official mail and correspondence.

-Your business will also need a registered office address where it can receive its statutory mail.
-For several reasons, you may also not wish to show your home address as your registered office.
+Your business will need a registered office address where it can receive its statutory mail.
+For several reasons, you may not wish to show your home address as your registered office.

-As with your director’s service address, you could opt to set your registered office at either:
+As with your official address as a company officer, you could opt to set your registered office at either:

 - Your accountant’s address, if they offer this service.